 If visions are not meant for others to see then this really adds to the difficulty of proving or disproving anyone's claims of having them.
-It would be worthwhile to further examine the other accounts of visions recorded by Joseph and others.
+It would be worthwhile to further examine additional accounts of visions recorded by Joseph and others.

-The accounts of the Moroni visitation and the paintings displayed by the church make it seem as if it was a real tangible event that anyone in the room could see if they were there.
+Joseph's written account of the Moroni visitation, and the paintings displayed by the Church, make it seem as if it was a tangible event that anyone in the room could see if they were there.
 This doesn't seem to be the case if it was a vision contained in Joseph's mind.
 We think this should be recognized when any meaningful discussion of this event is made.
-We respect the church's teachings on honesty but by labeling this event as tangible, when the evidence seems to indicate otherwise, is not totally honest.
-On the other hand, if the church teaches that this is a real tangible event then we need to recognize the problems associated with it.
+If the Church teaches that this is a tangible event, then we need to recognize the problems associated with it.
 Otherwise it makes it seem like we have something to hide.
-We believe that we, as honest Latter-day Saints, should tell everything the way it is and if they believe it fine, if not, then that's okay too - at least we can never be accused of withholding information or deceiving anyone.
+We believe that as honest Latter-day Saints, the truth should be told to avoid accusations of withholding information or deceiving anyone.

 Did Joseph always refer to the angel as Moroni?